NickCrew/nickferguson.dev/site/content/posts/better-git-log/index.md

 It's pretty nice on its own with a simple `git log` but lets be real, you cannot let this obviously stock output print to your terminal or everyone will know what a noob you are.

-## Who Needs Money or Sweet Car

-...
-When you can do this

 {{< resize-image src="lg2_cap.png" alt="Fancy Git Log Output" caption="Fancy Git Log w/ Branch Graph" >}}